colts70/The-Sematic-Stack/README.md

 The legitimacy of this system stems from its placement in the network stack.
 By using the /.well-known/ directory—a standard reserved for site-wide metadata—and publishing a stack descriptor at /.well-known/stack, it creates a “Semantic ID Card” that machines read before crawling or inference begins.
 Without HESS: An AI crawler enters a domain, scrapes 5,000 pages, generates embeddings, and guesses that the site is about with 80% confidence.

 With HESS: The crawler reads one JSON-LD file in milliseconds.
-It knows the site is about with much higher certainty because the owner declared it at the root.
+It knows the site is about with much higher certainty because the owner declared it at at 5 anchors.

 HESS / DFH does not assert truth.
 It asserts semantic intent and provenance at the earliest possible machine-resolvable point.